gatsbyjs/gatsby/docs/blog/2019-01-25-blazing-fast-development-with-gatsby-and-sanity-io/index.md

 showImageInArticle: true
 ---

 Sanity.io is a content management system with real-time at its very core.
-We built the React.js [editing environment](https://github.com/sanity-io/sanity) as a real-time React.js app so you can collaborate on the same documents without locking.
+We built the React [editing environment](https://github.com/sanity-io/sanity) as a real-time React app so you can collaborate on the same documents without locking.
 It connects to our document store through real-time APIs.
 Naturally, we've been looking for frontend frameworks that can reflect changes in real-time as well.
 Problem was, we didn't know of a reasonable way to accomplish this for everyday needs.

 Then we came across [Gatsby Preview](/blog/2018-07-17-announcing-gatsby-preview/), a general way to get real-time previews that doesn't involve custom code!
 When combining Sanity with Gatsby, we get the best of both worlds: A fully dynamic development experience where code and content is instantly reflected in preview.